 Jurisdiction has this?
-(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Emergency Management Ordinance No - - - How has or will this be integrated when the second with the HMP a nd how does this reduce risk?
+(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Emergency Management Ordinance No - - - How has or will this be integrated when the second with the HMP a nd how does this reduce risk?
 Climate Change Ordinance No - - - How has or will this be integrated whot applicable with the HMP a nd how does this reduce risk?
 Other No - - - How has or will this be integrated when the second with the HMP a nd how does this reduce risk?
-PLANNING DOCUMENTS General/Comprehensive Plan Yes Comprehensive Plan, 2023 Local Village Board How has or will this be integrated to the Comprehensive Plan includes discourage development and rede a future land-u se map that identifies natural h nazard areas.
+PLANNING DOCUMENTS General/Comprehensive Plan Yes Comprehensive Plan, 2023 Local Village Board How has or will this be integrated with the Comprehensive Plan includes discourage development and rede a future land-u se map that identifies natural h nazard areas.
 Lan d use policies Capital Improvement Plan Yes Capital Improvement Plan, 2024 Local Village Board How has or will this be integrated the capital improvement plan allow return in value fo or the municipality.
-Disaster Debris Management Plan No - - How has or will this be integrated when the second with the HMP a nd how does this reduce risk?
-Floodplain Management or Watershed Plan Yes Floodplain Management Plan, 2011 Local Planning Board and Code Enforcement How has or will this be integrated when FE the structure above the BFE and the necessary.
-MA maps are a dopted.
-The current plan allow Stormwater Management Plan No - - - How has or will this be integrated v Not applicable with the HMP a nd how does this reduce risk?
-Open Space Plan No - - - How has or will this be integrated when the second with the HMP a nd how does this reduce risk?
+Disaster Debris Management Plan No - - - How has or will this be integrated when the solution is the solution of the solution in the solution is the solution of the so with the HMP a nd how does this reduce risk?
+Floodplain Management or Watershed Plan Yes Floodplain Management Plan, 2011 Local Planning Board and Code Enforcement New plan will be adopted when FE How has or will this be integrated with the HMP and how does this reduce risk?
+New plan will be adopted when FEMA maps are adopted.
+The current plan allows to have reduced flood risk by having the structure above the BFE and the Village also requires erosion control methods be implemented in areas where necessary.
+Stormwater Management Plan No - - - How has or will this be integrated when the second with the HMP a nd how does this reduce risk?
+Open Space Plan No - - - How has or will this be integrated when the Not applicable with the HMP a nd how does this reduce risk?
 Urban Water Management Plan No - - - How has or will this be integrated when the second with the HMP a nd how does this reduce risk?